jaredquinn/scoreboard-engine/README.md

 ## Engine

-Refer to [engine/README.md](/engine/README.md) if you're interested in development/building from source.

 * Download the latest version from the [Github repository releases](https://github.com/jaredquinn/scoreboard-engine/releases).
 There is precompiled binaries there for Windows, Linux & Mac.
 * Extract the archive to any location on your computer.
 * Copy/edit/create a config.xml to match your requirements.
 * Run `scoreboard-engine` (or `scoreboard-engine.exe` on windows)
 * Open your dashboard [http://localhost:3000](http://localhost:3000)

+To install the **Bitfocus Companion module** see the [Bitfocus Companion](https://github.com/jaredquinn/scoreboard-engine/wiki/Bitfocus-Companion) page on our Wiki

+Refer to [engine/README.md](/engine/README.md) if you're interested in development/building from source.

-# Quickstart Integration Guides
+## Quickstart Integration Guides

 _The quickstart guides have moved to the wiki_